Contents

 The basic form is

-and it checks that the expr
+REQUIRE_THROWS_MATCHES(expr, ExceptionType, Matcher)and it checks that the expr throws an exception, that

-exception is derived from the ExceptionType
+exception is derived from the ExceptionType type, and then

-is called on the caught exception.
+Matcher::match is called on the caught exception.

-macro lives incatch2/matchers/catch_matchers.hpp
+REQUIRE_THROWS_MATCHESmacro lives incatch2/matchers/catch_matchers.hpp

-For one-off checks you can use the Predicate
+For one-off checks you can use the Predicate matcher

 above, e.g.

-parse_error<parse_error>([] (parse_error const& err) -> bool { return err.line() == 1; })
+Predicate<parse_error>([] (parse_error const& err) -> bool { return err.line() == 1; })

-but if you intend to thoroughly test your error reporting, I recommend defining a specialized matcher.
+);but if you intend to thoroughly test your error reporting, I recommend defining a specialized matcher.

 Catch2 also provides 2 built-in matchers for checking the error